AdobeDocs/journey-optimizer.it-IT/help/using/orchestrated/activities/enrichment.md

     ![](../assets/enrichment-uc-link-purchases.png)

-* A second **Enrichment** activity is added in order to enrich data from the orchestrated campaign table with the purchase data coming from the **Load file** activity.
+* A second **Enrichment** activity is added in order to enrich data from the Orchestrated campaign table with the purchase data coming from the **Load file** activity.
 This allows us to use those data in further activities, for example, to personalize messages sent to the customers with information on their purchase.

     ![](../assets/enrichment-uc-link-data.png)